2332fun/codequiz/README.md

 ## Features

-///FIX!!!///The website has a clock that keeps track of the time the user opened the webpage, along with a save button feature for keeping their changes.
+The website has the ability to run a timer, deduct time when the wrong answer is chosen, and for the user to submit their high score to local storage for future viewing.

 ## Contributing